When Joe Louis fought Schmeling, white America enthusiastically rooted for a black man

 Ralph Matthews, writing in the Baltimore Afro-American, put it this way: “Joe had the advantage, first, of being an American, and although he was a member of a minority American group, despised to a certain extent, yet when pitted against an out-and-out foreigner, he was still on the credit side of the emotional ledger. … The majority would rather see the championship remain in America, even through the efforts of a black boy, than see it carted across the ocean.”

 The hypocrisy wasn’t lost on Louis.
-“White Americans,” he told reporters before the fight, “even while some of them were lynching black people in the South, were depending on me to K.O. a German … the whole damned country was depending on me.”
+“White Americans,” he said years later, “even while some of them were lynching black people in the South, were depending on me to K.O. a German … the whole damned country was depending on me.”

 But just because whites were rooting for Louis didn’t mean they saw him as an equal.
 The mainstream media largely portrayed black fighters as some form of inferior species.
 Yes, some reporters presented Louis as what he was: a technically brilliant fighter who’d fought his way up the ranks by running six hours a day, sparring five days a week and outwitting every top contender.
 But countless others dismissed him as a primitive savage or a lazy Southern “darkie.”
 To them, he didn’t beat white boxers with his mastery of the sweet science but rather out of instinct — unleashing the primitive traits embedded in his African DNA.